 How new street names and numbers are given

 Requests for naming and numbering new developments may be considered by Committee.
-It may also be dealt with under delegated powers, by the Head of Planning and Regulatory Services if the proposed name is acceptable to us, the developer and the local Community Council.
+It may also be dealt with under delegated powers, by the Chief Legal Officer if the proposed name is acceptable to us, the developer and the local Community Council.

-- We ask developers to contact Environment and Infrastructure department about ordering and erecting street signs
+- we ask developers to contact Assets department about ordering and erecting street signs

 For individuals or developers who are building only one or two houses, which will be part of existing streets or are in rural locations, the new property needs to be registered with Royal Mail through us.